-Security Interest in Rents is Distinct Form of Collateral.
-As stated above, the most significant purpose of an assignment of leases and rents is to provide the mortgagee with a security interest in rents that accrue prior to the time that the mortgagee can complete a foreclosure proceeding.
-Most courts have held that this security interest in rents constitutes a separate form of collateral, distinct from the mortgagee's lien on the land itself.
-Unfortunately, some court decisions have wrongly concluded that rents do not constitute separate collateral, but are "subsumed within the land."
-In reaching this conclusion, these courts have held that a bankrupt mortgagor/owner may use rents during the pendency of its bankruptcy, without regard to the lender's security interest in rents, so long as the mortgaged land itself is not decreasing in value.
-The Act rejects these decisions and confirms the prevailing view that a security interest in rents is a form of collateral that is separate and distinct from the a lien on the land that generates those rents.
-For further background, see Act § 4, Preliminary Comment 1.
+A security interest in rents is a distinct form of collateral.
+As stated above, the most significant purpose of an assignment of leases and rents is to provide the mortgagee with a security interest in rents that accrue before the mortgagee can complete a foreclosure proceeding.
+Most courts have held that while rents arise from and are thus related to the mortgaged real property, an assignment of rents creates an additional source of collateral, distinct from the mortgagee's lien on the real property itself.
+In other words, the assignee of rents obtains a lien on the rents that accrue prior to foreclosure, as well as a security interest in the mortgaged real property (which inherently covers those rents that would accrue after a completed foreclosure).
+Unfortunately, some bankruptcy court decisions have wrongly concluded that rents do not constitute separate collateral, but are "subsumed within the land."
+In reaching this conclusion, these courts have held that a bankrupt mortgagor/owner may use rents during the pendency of its bankruptcy, without regard to the lender's security interest in rents, so long as the mortgaged real property itself is not decreasing in value.
+To the extent that these decisions purport to be based upon state law, the Act rejects these decisions and confirms the prevailing view that a security interest in rents that accrue prior to foreclosure is an interest that is distinct from the lien on the real property from which the rents arise.
+For further background, see Act § 4(b), Comment 2.

-"Perfection" of a Security Interest in Rents.
+"Perfection" of a security interest in rents.
 The Act codifies the principle that an assignment of rents is perfected and effective against third persons upon its proper recordation.
-The Act thus establishes, as a matter of state law, that once a lender has recorded an assignment of rents, no further action is necessary to protect the enforceability and priority of the lender's security interest in rents against subsequent purchasers or creditors.
-The Act should thus resolve any remaining ambiguity regarding the enforceability of a lender's security interest in rents accruing during the pendency of a mortgagor/owner's bankruptcy case, as the Bankruptcy Code makes clear that the bankruptcy trustee/debtor-in-possession cannot use its "strong-arm" avoiding power [11 U.S.C. § 544(a)] to avoid a security interest that was properly perfected prior to bankruptcy.
-The Act would thus overrule case law suggesting that a security interest in rents was "inchoate" or ineffective until the lender takes affirmative action after default to obtain possession of the real property, impound the rents, secure the appointment of a receiver, or some other similar action.
-For further background, see Act § 5, Preliminary Comment.
+The Act thus establishes, as a matter of state law, that once a lender has recorded an assignment of rents, no further action is generally necessary to protect the enforceability and priority of the lender's security interest in rents against subsequent purchasers or creditors.
+The Act should thus resolve any remaining ambiguity regarding the enforceability of a lender's security interest in rents accruing during the pendency of a mortgagor/owner's bankruptcy case - as the Bankruptcy Code makes clear that the bankruptcy trustee/debtor-in-possession cannot use its "strong-arm" avoiding power, 11 U.S.C. § 544(a), to avoid a security interest that was properly perfected prior to bankruptcy.
+The Act would thus reject existing case law that suggests that a security interest in rents is "inchoate" or ineffective until the lender takes affirmative action after default to obtain possession of the real property, impound the rents, secure the appointment of a receiver, or some other similar action.
+For further background, see Act § 5, Comment 2.

-"Absolute" Assignments of Rents.
+"Absolute" assignments of rents.
 Often, an assignment of leases and rents will state that the assignor is making an "absolute" transfer of rents, even though the context of the transaction (and often the terms of the assignment itself) indicate that the assignor is making the assignment only as security for repayment of the mortgage obligation.
-Mortgage law has long established that instruments purporting to make an absolute conveyance of title to land nevertheless constitute equitable mortgages if the surrounding circumstances demonstrate that the parties are using title to land to secure payment of a debt.
-Consistent with this long-established principle, the Act establishes that an assignment of rents executed in conjunction with and as security for an obligation creates only a security interest in rents, even if the assignment purports to constitute an absolute transfer of the rents.
-For further background, see Act § 4, Preliminary Comment 2.
+Mortgage law has long established that instruments purporting to make an absolute conveyance of title nevertheless constitute equitable mortgages if the surrounding circumstances demonstrate that the parties are using title to secure payment of a debt.
+Consistent with this long-established principle, the Act establishes that an assignment of rents executed in conjunction with and to secure payment of a mortgage debt creates only a security interest in rents, even if the assignment purports to constitute an absolute transfer of the rents.
+For further background, see Act § 4(b), Comment 3.